-I don't know about you, but I absolutely love taking assessments and inventories to learn more about myself, especially when it comes to the way I interpret and store information!
+I don't know about you, but I love taking assessments and inventories to learn more about myself, especially when it comes to the way I interpret and store information!
 One inventory I like to take helps determine your learning style.
 According to the Center for Teaching at Vanderbilt University, the term learning style, "is widely used to describe how learners gather, sift through, interpret, organize, come to conclusions about, and store information for further use. "

 There are several different learning styles, but the most popular ones are spelled out in the acronym VARK: visual, aural, verbal [reading/writing], and kinesthetic.
 Learning styles also have sub-groups.
 These smaller sub-units determine a subset of preferences such as a person's preference for working alone or working in a group.